-“But, as he who was born according to the flesh then persecuted him who was born according to the Spirit, even so it is now.”
+“But, as he who was born according to the flesh then persecuted him who was born according to the Spirit, even so it is now” (Gal.
+4.29).

 The devil has always been out to destroy that which God loves.
-It was no different in Esther’s day.
+It’s true today and it was no different in Esther’s day.
 But the good news is that the sovereign Lord was, is and always will be in control of the ultimate outcome.

-Esther had found favor and become Queen, but even as Queen, her right to come into the King’s presence was limited.
+Because of God’s favor, Esther was now Ahasuerus’ Queen, but even as Queen, her right to come into the King’s presence was limited.
 But now her people were in great danger and her Cousin Mordecai sent her a message to let her know she needed to petition the King on their behalf.
 Such a bold move could cost her life.